imonikaofficial/ICT2203/README.md

 After 30 detections, a warning is displayed.

-Interface is reset to managed mode.
+Interface is restored to managed mode.

 🧠 Features
 Automatic interface detection and channel management